taomo-eo/docs/Voting-Mechanism/How-Voting-Works-in-NEOv1.0.md

 ## How Voting Works in NEO

 As NEO plans to [accelerate its decentralization](https://neo.org/blog/details/4125) in 2019 and beyond, more and more community-run Consensus Node candidates will be available for NEO holders to vote for.
-This write-up is an introduction to the concepts and procedures involved in electing and voting for consensus nodes in the NEO network.
+This write-up is an introduction to the concepts and procedures involved in election and voting for consensus nodes in the NEO network.

 ### 1. Overview